Nikita Khrushchev: Death

-Khrushchev died of a heart attack around noon in the Kremlin hospital in Moscow on 11 September 1971, at the age of 77.
+Khrushchev died of a heart attack around noon in the Moscow Central Clinical Hospital on 11 September 1971, at the age of 77.
 He was denied a state funeral with interment in the Kremlin Wall and was instead buried in the Novodevichy Cemetery in Moscow.
-Fearing demonstrations, the authorities did not announce Khrushchev's death until the hour of his wake and surrounded the cemetery with troops.
-Even so, some artists and writers joined the family at the graveside for the interment.
+Fearing demonstrations, the authorities did not announce Khrushchev's death until the hour of his wake, held in a morgue in the southern suburbs of Moscow, and surrounded the cemetery with troops.
+Even so, some artists and writers joined the family for the internment.

 Pravda ran a one-sentence announcement of the former premier's death; Western newspapers contained considerable coverage.
-Veteran New York Times Moscow correspondent Harry Schwartz wrote of Khrushchev, "Mr. Khrushchev opened the doors and windows of a petrified structure.
+New York Times Moscow correspondent Harry Schwartz wrote of Khrushchev, "Mr. Khrushchev opened the doors and windows of a petrified structure.
 He let in fresh air and fresh ideas, producing changes which time already has shown are irreversible and fundamental."

 Legacy

 Many of Khrushchev's innovations were reversed after his fall.
 The requirement that one-third of officials be replaced at each election was overturned, as was the division in the Party structure between industrial and agricultural sectors.
-His vocational education program for high school students was also dropped, and his plan for sending existing agricultural institutions out to the land was ended.
+His vocational education program for high school students was dropped, and his plan for sending existing agricultural institutions out to the land was ended.
 However, new agricultural or vocational institutions thereafter were located outside major cities.
-When new housing was built, much of it was in the form of high rises rather than Khrushchev's low-rise structures, which lacked elevators or balconies.
+When new housing was built, much of it was in the form of high rises rather than Khrushchev's low-rise structures.

-Historian Robert Service summarizes Khrushchev's contradictory personality traits.
-According to him, Khrushchev was:
+Historian Robert Service summarizes Khrushchev's contradictory personality traits: